cs-coding-exercises/poker_hand/README.md

 ```

 If you want to run this on a Windows machine:
-- The files can be installed on whichever directory you want (in the same direcotry).
+- The files can be installed on whichever directory you want (in the same directory).
 - Modify the location of the HTML file in the display_cards() function in the helper file (currently it's /tmp/ for Linux)

 - Install Python3